aminulmizi/aminulmizi.github.io/_projects/Rocket-Lauch.md

 </p>

 <h3><a id="blender">Transferring to Blender</a></h3>
 <p>Now that the the rocket had been designined and built, I exported it as an .OBJ file from fusion 360 to the import it into blender.
-Exporting as an .OBJ file allows me to then add texured to an object, in this case the rocket.</p>
+Exporting as an .OBJ file allows me to then add texures to an object, in this case the rocket.</p>

 <h3><a id="domain">Fluid domain box</a></h3>
 <p>I imported the file and made sure there was a plane underneath the rocket for it to stand on.
 I then added a cube to surround the whole rocket and platform.
 This was then turned into a fluid domain box so that the fire and smoke from the engine of the rocket would have something to bounce off of.